Relevant Thesis-Based Degree Programs

-I am an assistant professor in the School of Public Policy & Global Affairs and the Department of Political Science at the University of British Columbia.
-I am also the Director of UBC's Centre for Southeast Asia Research and the Associate Editor (Southeast Asia) for Pacific Affairs.
+I am an associate professor in the School of Public Policy & Global Affairs and the Department of Political Science at the University of British Columbia.
+I am also the Director of UBC's Institute of Asian Research and the Associate Editor (Southeast Asia) for Pacific Affairs.

 I conduct research on political and economic development, primarily in the Southeast Asian countries of Malaysia, Singapore, Indonesia, and Myanmar.
-My work has appeared in numerous outlets and has been funded by the National Science Foundation, the International Development Research Centre, the Pacific Rim Research Program, and others.
+My work has appeared in numerous outlets and has been funded by SSHRC, NSF, IDRC, the Pacific Rim Research Program, and others.

 Graduate Student Supervision

 Dissertations completed in 2010 or later are listed below.
 Please note that there is a 6-12 month delay to add the latest dissertations.